Quick Summary

 • Ensure a unified view of business insights.

-Now, instead of waiting hours for reports, they get real-time analytics—leading to faster and smarter business decisions.
+Now, instead of waiting hours for reports, they get real-time analytics, which helps them with faster and smarter business decisions.

 4. Cloud Sprawl & Lack of Governance